weekanda7/Metisse/docs/metis_class_methods.md

   This method introduces a pause in the script execution for the specified duration.

   - `wait_time`: The duration (in seconds) to pause the script execution (default: 1 second).

-These are the main methods available in the MetisClass for performing various image recognition and manipulation tasks.
+These are the main methods available in the MetisseClass for performing various image recognition and manipulation tasks.
 You can use these methods to interact with the images in your script and perform operations like tapping, swiping, and pressing based on the recognized images.